-Mother Nature having confined me to the indoors by blessing us with 2 days of non-stop rain, a good way to pass the time (and avoid cleaning house!) is to bring you some composting tips.
+Mother Nature, having confined me to the indoors by blessing us with two days of non-stop rain, a good way to pass the time (and avoid cleaning house) is to bring you some composting tips.
 I've shown you how to inexpensively build a composter from a simple plastic garbage can.
 Now I'd like to help you get started in building your compost pile.
 Making compost from household and yard scraps is a great way to save money and diminish waste in the landfills.

-Before I get into the details, I'd like to give Kudos to my friend Randy who built the compost tumbler shown.
-It has a hinged, locking door for adding material and obtaining the finished product and is set on rollers for ease of "tumbling" the compost mix.
+Before I get into the details, I'd like to give Kudos to my friend Randy who built the compost tumbler shown above.
+It has a hinged, locking door for adding material and is set on rollers for ease of tumbling the compost mix.
 What a nice surprise!
-I'm now creating a new pile, with less strain on my back, while my garbage can compost "cooks"!
+I'm now creating a new pile, with less strain on my back, while my garbage can compost "cooks".

 OK, I know, I'm blithering.
-It's one of my known qualities, which may have much to do with my love of writing.
+It's one of my known qualities, which may have much to do with my love for writing.
 There I go again... getting side-tracked!
 Back to the point.....

 Do you use compost in your gardens?

-Ok, so you've poked and prodded and churned and turned.
+Okay, so you've poked and prodded and churned and turned.
 How do you know when your compost is ready for the garden?
-There are a couple of ways of determining this.
-Visually, when the compost turns dark and crumbly (this is where the poking and prodding comes in!) and has an earthy smell, the compost should be ready to be incorporated into the garden.
-Another way to test for readiness, and this might be a good science experiment for your kids, is to take a handful from the center of the pile, moisten it well and place in a sealed plastic baggie.
+There are a couple of ways to determine this.
+Visually, when the compost turns dark and crumbly (this is where the poking and prodding comes in) and has an earthy smell, the compost should be ready to be incorporated into the garden.
+Another way to test for readiness - and this might be a good science experiment for your kids - is to take a handful from the center of the pile, moisten it well, and place in a sealed plastic (BPA-free) baggie.
 Keep it at room temperature for about a week.
 Upon opening the baggie, if the mix smells like dirt, it's ready for use.
 If is has a rotten, pungent smell, the decomposition process is not yet complete.

 One final note: when your compost is ready for the garden, spread it in your plant beds and mix well with the existing soil.
 Let it sit for about a week before planting.
 This will allow the amended soils to incorporate and "cool down", resulting in less chance of burning your new plantings.